 Part of a bold new development set to convert a 640 hectare section of UAE desert into an entire city, the Masdar Institute of Science and Technology sought to put its own research focus into practice within its very form, incorporating the latest in sustainable design.

-With just 18 months to complete the £ 225 m project, coordination was paramount; Masdar Institute was the first building on the site, with designs being developed elsewhere as our construction was already underway.
+With just 18 months to complete the £225 million project, coordination was paramount; MIST was the first building on the site, with designs being developed elsewhere as our construction was already underway.
 Setting out and services strategies were frequently reviewed alongside the client and other design teams, and a high-density layout meant that construction was taking place in a relatively confined area, which also affected phasing.
 Piled foundations, chosen due to limited ground bearing capacity, were driven before the design was signed off.
-A podium structure 7 m tall was installed to allow the finalised building footprint to transfer down onto the pile grid, and measures were taken to increase the structure’s efficiency where possible.
+A 7 m-tall podium structure was installed to allow the finalised building footprint to transfer down onto the pile grid, and measures were taken to increase the structure’s efficiency where possible.

 Futuristic university buildings in the first phase of a new sustainable city

 Abu Dhabi, UAE

 Abu Dhabi Future Energy Company

 Foster + Partners